ajinGeem/ajinGeem/README.md

 ### Hi there 👋

+My Name is AJin Ghim
+- 🔭 I want to working on CS or DS
+- 🌱 I’m currently learning Data Science or Data Engineering, and Web development
+- 👯 I’m looking to collaborate on competitions
+- 🤔 I’m looking for help with ADsP, SQLD, and so on
+- 💬 Ask me about favourites
+- 📫 How to reach me: ahjin.ghim@gmail.com

 <!--
 **ajinGeem/ajinGeem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.